AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-authenticator-modules.md

 The advantage over the HTTP modules is that you can create a connection, as in a dedicated app.

-To see a list of available Adobe APIs, see X. You may be able to use only the APIs to which you are assigned.
+To see a list of available Adobe APIs, see [Adobe APIs](https://developer.adobe.com/apis).
+You may be able to use only the APIs to which you are assigned.

 ## Access requirements